 So this one’s kind of a happy story…unless you’re Denise Rossi – if she had just declared her winnings she would almost have certainly kept half of it, if not the whole lot!

 Some lottery winners don’t end up in a bad state because of the evil of others, some just mange to spend everything they win.

 So what do you do if you suddenly inherit, win or earn a big lump of cash?

-According to specialist advisers, there are a few things you can do to keep you head – and your cash – while people all around are losing theirs:
+Well there are a few things you can do to keep you head – and your cash – while people all around are losing theirs:

-And remember, trying to win a fortune from the lottery is considered by many to be a fools game.
+…and remember, trying to win a fortune from the lottery is considered by many to be a fools game.
 If you invested every pound from every draw in the National Lottery into an investment paying 5% p/a, you’d now have £3,467.07!